 Meilisearch is a fast, open-source search engine that's easy to use and deploy.
 The aim of Meilisearch is to create an out-of-the-box relevant search experience in very few steps, with no configuration needed.

-To be able to follow this tutorial, you'll need the following:
+To be able to follow this tutorial on Strapi and Meilisearch integration, you'll need the following:

 - An open terminal or command prompt